sparc4-dev/Artificial-Images-Generator/README.md

 ## Software Description

 The AIG is a software developed using the Python 3 language.
 It is operation can be divided in the parameters configuration step, the creation of a noise image step and, the creation of the star flux step.

-In the parameters configuration step, the AIG will calcute the gain, dark current noise and read noise of the CCD.
-The CCD gain is the converstion value of the acquired photoelectrons in Analogical-to-Ditial Unit (ADU).
-The dark current noise, in electrons, is the amount of thermoelectrons created by the dark current of the CCD, for its respective temperature.
+In the parameters configuration step, the AIG will calcute the gain, the dark current noise and the read noise of the CCD.
+The CCD gain is the converstion factor of the acquired photoelectrons in Analogical-to-Ditial Unit (ADU).
+The dark current noise is the amount of thermoelectrons per pixel created by the dark current of the CCD, for its respective temperature.
 The read noise is a fluctuation in the value measured in each pixel of the CCD resulting of the readout process.
 The calculation of these paramters is given as a function of the operation mode of the CCD.
-Also, the calculation of the dark current noise and the read noise is bases on the characterization of the SPARC4 CCDs, presented by [Bernardes et al. (2018)](https://arxiv.org/abs/1806.02191).
+Also, the calculation of the dark current noise and the read noise is based on the characterization of the SPARC4 CCDs, presented by [Bernardes et al. (2018)](https://arxiv.org/abs/1806.02191).

 ## Getting Started